 Minimum Fund Balance Policy.
-The District's policy manual states that the General Fund should maintain a minimum fund balance equal to 70% to 75% of budgeted operating expenditures.
+The District's policy manual states that the General Fund should maintain a minimum fund balance equal to no less than three months of budgeted operating expenditures.

 FUND BALANCE CLASSIFICATIONS - Continued

 The following is a schedule of fund balance classifications for the governmental funds as of the date of this report: